-These adorable vegetable garden markers were made by my friend, Kristin aka Delta Gardener.
+These adorable vegetable garden markers were made by my friend Kristin, AKA Delta Gardener.
 Kristin is a volunteer Master Gardener and works tirelessly with the Ladner Community Garden to coordinate the children’s garden.
-That plus maintaining her large home garden and writing about it all on her blog, That Bloomin’ Garden, I do not know where she finds the time.
+Between that and maintaining her large home garden and writing about it all on her blog, That Bloomin’ Garden, I do not know where she finds the time.
 Thankfully she does and is here today to share a DIY on making plain old rocks into super-cute painted stone garden markers!

 Painted Stone Vegetable Garden Markers

 Are you tired of plant tags that wear out over the season?
-There is nothing worse than checking on what is growing in the vegetable garden to find that either the tag is illegible or even worse missing.
+There is nothing worse than checking on what is growing in the vegetable garden to find that either the tag is illegible or, even worse, missing.
 I had to figure out a new and creative way to make plant tags this year.
 A friend approached me about the idea of painted rocks as plant markers.
-I love colour in the garden so I decided to make them.
+I love color in the garden so I decided to make them.
 Now, this was my first time painting rocks so here goes.

-When you are choosing rocks for this project, the smoother they are the better.
+When you are choosing rocks for this project, the smoother they are, the better.
 It just makes it easier to get a smooth finish using paints.
-You can use found rocks or buy them at your garden center.
+You can use found rocks or buy them at your local garden center.